Excitaprint/atlalert/developer-log.md

 #

+* Rewrite animations so they're not wonky
 * Animation touch end thing
 * Bezier curve for easing?
 How will it affect expand?
-* Try this for removing empty div:
+* Try this for removing empty divs/extra ppg breaks:
 > `
 function stripEmptyWrapperDivs(html) {
   const temp = document.createElement('div');